TeachersFirst's Universe and Space - Science Resources

 GradesK to 6

 In the ClassroomInclude this resource with other content when teaching science concepts.
 Include a link to specific sections of the site for use as non-fiction reading content.
-Instead of having students draw a poster to share information about animals or plants, ask them to annotate an image using ThingLink, reviewed here.
-ThingLink allows you to add links including text, video, and more to images.
-Broaden your students' knowledge by setting up a Skype chat, reviewed here, with a classroom in a different part of the world to compare and contrast your environments.
+Instead of having students draw a poster to share information about animals or plants, enhance learning by asking them to annotate an image using Google Drawings, reviewed here.
+Google Drawings allows you to annotate an image with links to videos, text, websites, and more.
+Not familiar with Google Drawings?
+Watch an archived OK2Ask session to learn how to use OK2Ask Google Drawings, here.
+Extend your students' knowledge by setting up a Global Virtual Classroom, reviewed here with a classroom in a different part of the world to compare and contrast your environments.

 Grades8 to 12